marcelmiro/jupiter-notify/README.md

 Setting name | Example | Explanation
 --- | --- | ---
 DATABASE_URL | postgresql://postgres:postgres@localhost:5432/postgres | Database url where the server connects to.
-LOGGER_NAME | logs.log | File name to store website's logs.
-Will be saved in project's root folder.
-LOGGER_MAX_SIZE | 100 | Log file's maximum allowed size in kilobytes.
-File will be resetted when exceeding said amount.
-LOGGER_NEW_LINES | 50 | Amount of lines to keep from old log file before resetting it.

 <br>